-The Board recognizes the value of student social events and class trips in enhancing and enriching the school experience for students.
+The Board recognizes the value of student social events (ex.
+8th Grade Social) and class trips in enhancing and enriching the school experience for students.
 As voluntary participants in school social events and class trips, students shall be held responsible for compliance with district policies and rules.
 Infractions of those policies or rules will be subject to the same disciplinary measures applied during the regular school program.
-Participation in school events is not a right and may be denied to any student who has demonstrated disregard for the policies and rules of the district or the school.
-Students subject to disciplinary action resulting in excessive detentions or suspension from school at any time during the school year may, as determined by the administration, not be permitted to attend field trips, dances, semi-formal or prom.